-Elam, K. K., Clifford, S., Shaw, D., Dishion, T., Wilson, M., & Lemery-Chalfant, K. (in press).
-Gene set enrichment analysis to create polygenic risk scores for childhood aggression: A developmental examination.
-Translational Psychiatry.
+Elam, K. K., Clifford, S., Shaw, D., Wilson, M., & Lemery-Chalfant, K. (2019) Gene set enrichment analysis to create polygenic risk scores for childhood aggression: A developmental examination of aggression.
+Translational Psychiatry, 9, 212.

 Elam, K. K., Chassin, L., & Pandika, D. (2018).
 Polygenic risk, family cohesion, and adolescent aggression in Mexican-American and European-American families: Developmental pathways to alcohol use.
 Development and Psychopathology, 30, 1715-1728.